pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-03-21-oats-reeses.markdown

 - nut
 - almond
 - cocoa
 Description: Protein overnight oats are easily my favorite breakfast.
-They are packed with protein and fiber, highly customizable, super easy to prepare the day before, and easy to take on the go.
+They are packed with <a href="/misc/protein">protein</a> and <a href="/misc/fiber">fiber</a>, highly customizable, super easy to prepare the day before, and easy to take on the go.
 Here is 1 of 5 different recipes that are constantly in my rotation to get you through the work week.
+Or you can check out any of my other <a href="/oatmeal">oatmeal recipes</a>!
 Instructions:
 - Mix all ingredients together in a bowl, cover, and refrigerate overnight